Concordia University Texas: History

 Concordia joined the Concordia University System (CUS) in 1993.
 The CUS represents the colleges and universities run by the LCMS.
-In 1995, under the leadership of President Rev. Dr. David Zersen, the name of the institution was changed to Concordia University at Austin.
+In 1995, the name of the institution was changed to "Concordia University at Austin".
 The Accelerated Degree Program (ADP), with sites in Austin, Fort Worth, Houston, and San Antonio, within the College of Adult Education, was launched in 1995 to offer working adults the opportunity to earn a degree.
 Harms Hall, a dormitory, opened in January 2000, more than doubling campus resident capacity.
 The first graduate program was developed during this period.

-In 2002, Dr. Thomas E. Cedel, a former fighter pilot and colonel in the United States Air Force was named president of the university.
+In 2002, Thomas E. Cedel was named president of the university.

-In 2007, Concordia University at Austin changed its name to Concordia University Texas.
+In 2007, Concordia University at Austin changed its name to "Concordia University Texas".

+Relations between the University and the LCMS leadership declined throughout the 2010s and 2020s.
+While multiple issues were involved, loosely speaking the Board of Regents wanted to refocus around the more successful areas of the school, such as business, education, and nursing training.
+This would potentially mean making cuts to the religion program, which has seen far fewer students in preseminary education than in earlier decades.
+In November 2022, the Concordia University Texas Board of Regents voted "to adopt a structure whereby Concordia University Texas will be governed solely by its Board of Regents, rather than the historic governance directed by the bylaws of Synod."
+This vote was accompanied by amending the institution's certificate of formation with the state of Texas, effectively reorganizing its board and removing any governance control by the LCMS.
+This change in governance was reaffirmed by the Board of Regents in April 2023.
+In September 2023, the LCMS filed a complaint in federal court seeking to overturn this action.